nf1s/fastapi-camelcase/README.md

 # sanic_camelcase_middlware
-Pakcage for providing a class for camelizing request and response bodies for fastapi while keeping your python code snake cased.
+Package for providing a class for camelizing request and response bodies for fastapi while keeping your python code snake cased.

 ## How to install